2018 Choral Festival - Berlioz Requiem Redux

 2017 Choral Festival - "When Love Goes Wrong"

-Wrong" was probably the best received concert in the history of FLCF, and arguably one of the most exciting choral/vocal
+Love Goes Wrong" was probably the best received concert in the history of FLCF, and arguably one of the most exciting

-concerts to be performed locally in years.
-We have heard from so many in attendance in such stunning superlatives,
+choral/vocal concerts to be performed locally in years.
+We have heard from so many in attendance in such stunning

-memorable music of Donizetti, Verdi, Puccini, Saint Saens, Purcell, Grieg, Bizet, and even Wagner, featuring selections
+most exciting and memorable music of Donizetti, Verdi, Puccini, Saint Saens, Purcell, Grieg, Bizet, and even Wagner, featuring

-from Lucia di Lammermoor, Samson, Tosca, Aida, Il Trovatore, Otello, Carmen, Dido & Aeneas, Faust, and as a respite
+selections from Lucia di Lammermoor, Samson, Tosca, Aida, Il Trovatore, Otello, Carmen, Dido & Aeneas, Faust, and as

-from the heart-wrenching drama of end-to-end love disasters, we added the glorious and redemptive final scenes of Turandot
+a respite from the heart-wrenching drama of end-to-end love disasters, we added the glorious and redemptive final scenes

-and Tannhauser.
+of Turandot and Tannhauser.
 Every selection was met with thunderous applause, standing ovations and shouts of bravo.
-Many

 2016 Choral Festival – Verdi Requiem